 - Data acquisition: To improve scientists’ ability to gather environmental data and field measurements, SCCWRP is working to expand and improve its field computing tools, including the utility and capabilities of mobile apps to support data collection, and the use of real-time web data services to more effectively integrate data collection.
 SCCWRP also is working to adapt the capabilities of remote sensors, especially satellites and unmanned aerial systems (UAS), to allow for collection of richer, more data-intensive imagery.
 Finally, SCCWRP is pursuing ways to use device appendages – ranging from environmental sensor probes to a portable field microscope appended to a smartphone – to enhance the utility of data acquisition tools.
 Across all of these data acquisition platforms, SCCWRP is exploring opportunities to effectively automate the analysis of image data being collected.

-- Data management: Although not a formal research area at SCCWRP, data management remains a pivotal role for SCCWRP.
-SCCWRP is continuing to support agencies that prepare and transmit environmental data to the State of California Environmental Data Exchange Network (CEDEN) and the Beachwatch ocean water-quality database.
-More broadly, SCCWRP is continuing its investment in cost-effective and open-source technologies, developing next-generation, web-based data submission tools with integrated data-quality checkers, updating databases to optimize functionality and ensure utility, providing support for efforts to identify and prioritize non-digitized historical data, and maintaining updated databases as nomenclature and the state of the science evolve.
+- Data management: Although not a formal research area, data management remains a pivotal role for SCCWRP.
+SCCWRP is continuing to support agencies that prepare and transmit environmental data to the State of California Environmental Data Exchange Network (CEDEN) database.
+More broadly, SCCWRP is continuing its investment in cost-effective and open-source technologies, developing next-generation web-based data submission tools with integrated data-quality checkers, updating databases to optimize functionality and ensure utility, providing support for efforts to identify and prioritize non-digitized historical data, and maintaining updated databases as nomenclature and the state of the science evolve.